benpolinsky/el_photography/README.md

 - null lineitem route... (i think its fixed?)

 #### Front:
-- about + contact fields
+- about + contact fields - check out el's deal...
+- product grid - click image as well

 #### Admin:
 - product photos constraints (? not sure what this means...)